fabioanza/COVID19_Italy/README.md

 - COVID19_Italy_Plots.ipynb

-This file contains the code to visualize the data and the corresponding fit.
-Two functions will be used to look at the data:
-**plot_fit_by_indicator** and **plot_fit_by_region**.
+This file contains the code to visualize, data, the corresponding fit and save your plot.
+Two functions will be used to look at the data: **plot_fit_by_indicator** and **plot_fit_by_region**.
 The notebook contains the explanation about how to use these two functions.
-Here we simply report, at readers' convenience, the indicators you will be able to look at
+Here we simply report, at readers' convenience, the indicators you will be able to look at are

 Available indicator are:
 - region = Name of the italian region of interest - Use 'Italia' to look at national data